Nahika07/Problem-Set-2/lab-04.md

 > **put in answers.md**
-For the first base case n = 0, in the empty list, it just returns the id element which is true.
-For the second n = 1, if the list has one element i (reduce f, id, [i]) = i, this is right when you put f with id which will give you the element i.
-When looking at a list of k + 1, reduce(f, id, x...x k+1), each call to reduce gives the correct result for those peices so when you incorporate f, they will give the proper results.
+.
 .
 .

-c) Prove the correctness of the divide and conquer version of `span` using induction.
+c) Prove the correctness of the divide and conquer version of `scan` using induction.

 > **put in answers.md**
-For an empty list (n = 0) can will result in a list that is empty.
-In a base case where n = 1, as in a list with one element (scan(f, id, x)) this will output the prefix sum.
-When looking at a list of length k + 1, when scan is called the list is split and it is called on both parts, then they are both combined with the correct balance for the prefix sums, so when factoring induction, scan is correct.
+.
 .
 .

-d) Prove the correctness of the contraction-based version of `span` from Module 3.
+d) Prove the correctness of the contraction-based version of `scan` from Module 3.
 Compare this proof to the divide-and-conquer version.
 Are they significantly different?
 Was one easier than the other?

 > **put in answers.md**
 .
-The two base cases are the same as above, and when factoring induction, we are till assuming that the function correctly calculates the prefix sums and when each contraction shrinks the problem size, the results are placed together in a correct way.
-They are similar when it comes to the base cases, however, the divide and conquer verision splits the lists directly while the contraction verison had an alternate way to combine the halves.
 .
 .